 Self-employed women and others not entitled to SMP may be entitled to Maternity Allowance (MA).
 The amount depends on your gross average weekly earnings.
 You will get the standard rate of MA, which is £156.64 a week or 90 per cent of your gross average weekly earnings, if this calculation results in a figure which is less than the standard rate of MA.
 The rules are slightly different for women holding a Small Earning Exemption Certificate, and it is best to consult the DWP website.

-If a multiple pregnancy affects your health so that you have to stop work before you are entitled to maternity benefits, you may be able to claim sickness benefits instead.
+If a twin, triplet or more pregnancy affects your health so that you have to stop work before you are entitled to maternity benefits, you may be able to claim sickness benefits instead.

 Shared Parental Leave (SPL) is a right for parents which may allow you to share leave with a partner and/or split up periods of leave.
 For more information click here.